 Are you curious about the oldest continuous culture on the planet?
-The courses in this major introduce you to the societies of Australian Aboriginal and Torres Strait Islander peoples from an interdisciplinary perspective.
+This area of study introduces you to the societies of Australian Aboriginal and Torres Strait Islander peoples from an interdisciplinary perspective.

 Indigenous and non-Indigenous teachers will engage you with the main social, political, economic events and processes that have shaped Indigenous perspectives of life in Australia today.